 Because the graphene is a strong but compliant film, it matched well with air and thus can reproduce sound efficiently through the entire audio spectrum and beyond into the Ultrasonic when electrostatic forces are used to drive the diaphragm.
 This differs from the traditional speaker, which has a much thicker diaphragm because it needs to be mechanically attached to a voicecoils to make the speaker move.
-The traditional device is a current driven device which leads to its significant inefficiencies (<10%) and small spaces of electronics devices this heating can lead to other device issues.
+The traditional device is a current driven device which leads to its significant inefficiencies (

 The electrostatic design does require higher voltages, so nothing is for free; but on the net when the chipset is developed to power our transducer we expect the savings to be energy savings to be significant and to alleviate the traditional speaker heating issue.

 Q: We also understand that you expect the first products on the market by 2022 - and these will be earphones/headphones.
 Can you share more details?

 We're in discussions about earbuds and headphones now.
 We will be working with major audio product OEMs closely on commercializing our technology.

 Q: GraphAudio says that the speakers, even though they use high-quality CVD graphene, will be very cost effective due to their simple design.
 Can you share your cost estimate and how it compares to competing devices?